-There may be a charge if you receive support, based on your savings and income.
+There may be a charge if you receive support, which is based on your savings and income.

-If you qualify for help and financial support, you will be allocated a 'personal budget' that should be sufficient to meet your needs.
-You can then choose between the council arranging your care, and doing it yourself through a direct payment.
-Depending on your income and savings, you may have to contribute to the cost of care covered by your personal budget.
+If you qualify for help and financial support, you'll be allocated a 'personal budget' that should be enough to meet your needs.
+You can then choose between the council arranging your care and doing it yourself through a direct payment.
+Depending on your income and savings, you may have to contribute towards the cost of care covered by your personal budget.

 In Wales, things are very similar but there are no personal budgets.